amitsuroliya/rails/CONTRIBUTING.md

-Ruby on Rails is a volunteer effort.
+Ruby on Rails is an volunteer effort.
 We encourage you to pitch in.
 [Join the team](http://contributors.rubyonrails.org)!

 * If you want to submit a bug report please make sure to follow our [reporting guidelines](http://edgeguides.rubyonrails.org/contributing_to_ruby_on_rails.html#reporting-an-issue).